 At the occasion of the International Migrants Day, the Consortium of NGOs working with migrants organizes an evening full of music, films and exotic foods.
 You can meet people, who moved to the Czech Republic from different countries, taste their favourite meals and learn about how they got here, how do they live here and what do they like to cook.
 We will screen documentaries about migration and discuss about them.
 At the end of the evening, a band and a DJ will play.

-This project based on a book by Astrid Lindgren is dedicated to brave children and their parents and it is created by:
+This project is dedicated to brave children and their parents and it is created by:

 screenplay and directed by Lenka Tretiagová, choreography: Dora Hoštová, live music: Ondřej Galuška, set design, puppets, costumes, live animation: Tereza Tretiagová, performed by David Králík, Martin Lerch, Jan Čtvrník, Dora Sulženko Hoštová / Eva Stará, produced by Aneta Novotná, professional cooperation: Tomáš Žižka and Sebastián Vích.